spinalcordtoolbox/spinalcordtoolbox/documentation/source/user_section/tutorials/analysis-pipelines-with-sct/handling-issues.rst

 Manual corrections
 ==================

-SCT provides a downloadable script called ``manual_correction.py`` that can be used to conveniently correct any segmentations with issues (i.e. the subjects that were marked with "Fail" during :ref:`the previous QC step <batch-qc_report>`).
+SCT provides a downloadable script called ``manual_correction.py`` that can be used to conveniently correct any problematic images (i.e. the subjects that were marked with "Fail" during :ref:`the previous QC step <batch-qc_report>`).

 Setting up the environment
 --------------------------